Bit-Quill/amazon-timestream-odbc-driver/docs/markdown/setup/developer-guide.md

 ```

 ### Cannot build with macOS SDK 13
-Currently, AWS SDK CPP is incompatible with SDK 13.
+Currently, the AWS SDK CPP is incompatible with SDK 13.
 The workaround is to set the SDK folder to a compatible SDK (e.g., SDK 12.3) that is before SDK 13, and upgrade the sdk version.

 1. Set environment MACOSX_DEPLOYMENT_TARGET to a compatible SDK version. (e.g., `export MACOSX_DEPLOYMENT_TARGET=12.3`)

 2. Set the SDK folder location and minimum SDK version by appending `-DCMAKE_OSX_SYSROOT=<Path/to/SDK> -DCMAKE_OSX_DEPLOYMENT_TARGET=<SDK_Version>` to `cmake ...` command in `build_mac_*64.sh`.
 The change needs to be applied to both aws-sdk-cpp build and ODBC driver build.
 ```
 # example command for machines with macOS SDK 12.3.
 Replace aws-sdk-cpp cmake command in build_mac_debug64.sh with the following:
 cmake ../ -DCMAKE_INSTALL_PREFIX="../install" -DTARGET_ARCH="APPLE" -DCMAKE_BUILD_TYPE="Debug" -DBUILD_ONLY="core;sts;timestream-query;timestream-write" -DCUSTOM_MEMORY_MANAGEMENT="OFF" -DENABLE_TESTING="OFF" -DBUILD_SHARED_LIBS="OFF" -DCMAKE_OSX_SYSROOT=/Library/Developer/CommandLineTools/SDKs/MacOSX12.3.sdk -DCMAKE_OSX_DEPLOYMENT_TARGET=12.3